lvillasen/RedPitaya-Muon-Decay/README.md

 The pulse generator produces pulses of 3.3 V amplitude.

-If you use it CHANGE THE RANGE SELECTOR OF THE RedPitaya BOARD TO HV.
+If you decide to use this pulse generator, CHANGE THE RANGE SELECTOR OF THE RedPitaya BOARD TO HV.

 ## Licence